pdayquotient/drupalcon-2017-bodiless-drupal/README.md

 ## Bodiless and Headless Example

 This example demonstrates an extreme case of using Drupal merely for the Form API and Permissions.
-The bodiless_and_headless module builds the form to edit an external file (located in the node-bodiless-and-headless directory).
+The bodiless_and_headless module builds the form to edit an external file (located in the node-bodiless-headless-drupal directory).
 The file is rendered by a small node.js application.

 ```
 Before installing the module